GMLC-TDC/HELICS/README.md

 ## Introduction

 Welcome to the repository for the Hierarchical Engine for Large-scale Infrastructure Co-Simulation (HELICS).
 HELICS provides a general-purpose, modular, highly-scalable co-simulation framework that runs cross-platform and has bindings for multiple languages.
-It is a library that enables multiple existing simulation tools (and/or multiple instances of the same tool), known as "federates", to exchange data during runtime and stay synchronized in time such that together they act as one large simulation, or "federation".
-This enables bringing together established (or new/emerging) simulation tools from multiple domains to form a complex software-simulation without having to change the individual tools.
+It is a library that enables multiple existing simulation tools (and/or instances of the same tool), known as "federates", to exchange data during runtime and stay synchronized in time such that together they act as one large simulation, or "federation".
+This enables bringing together simulation tools from multiple domains to form a complex software-simulation without having to change the individual tools.

 Today the core uses of HELICS are in the energy domain, where there is extensive and growing support for a wide-range of electric power system, natural gas, communications and control-schemes, transportation, buildings, and related domain tools ([Supported Tools](docs/references/Tools_using_HELICS.md)).
 However, it is possible to use HELICS for co-simulation in any domain; the HELICS API and language bindings make it straightforward to connect any simulator that provides a scripting interface or access to source code.

-Previous and existing uses have stretched across a wide range of scales in time and spatial area, from transient dynamics to long-term planning studies, and from individual appliance behavior to nation-wide simulations.
+Previous and existing use cases have stretched across a wide range of scales in time and spatial area, from transient dynamics to long-term planning studies, and from individual appliance behavior to nation-wide simulations.

 ## Getting Started